bbbbbMatrix/ManiTaskGen/docs/concave_processor.md

 ## Algorithm Overview

-我们希望把桌面分割成大小适当，且长宽比接近于target_aspect_ratio的矩形。
-为了达到这一点，
-会经过以下步骤：
+The goal is to decompose desktop surfaces into appropriately sized rectangles with aspect ratios close to the target_aspect_ratio.
+This is achieved through the following pipeline:

 ### 1. Concavity Detection
 - Compares actual polygon area with convex hull area.
-The reason for using this method is to ignore small holes (e.g. water sink) in the whole.
-我们希望把桌面分割成大小适当，且长宽比接近于target_aspect_ratio的矩形。
-为了达到这一点，
-会经过以下步骤：

-(0)- Compares actual polygon area with convex hull area.
-The reason for using this method is to ignore small holes (e.g. water sink) in the whole.
+This method is used to ignore small holes (e.g., water sinks) in the surface.

-（1）取整个平面的bounding box, 进行(strip generation）。根据 Polygon aspect ratio, 选择横着、纵着或者混合切分
-（2）切分之后，尽可能的合并拼在一起接近矩形的图形 通过 ``(_merge_adjacent_rectangles)``
-（3）作Vertex Preservation, 对于每个分割出的矩形区域只保留来自mesh的vertices.
-### 2. Decomposition Strategy Selection
+### 2. Strip Generation
+- Extract the bounding box of the entire plane and perform strip cutting

-Based on polygon aspect ratio:
+- Based on polygon aspect ratio, select horizontal, vertical, or mixed cutting strategies
-- **Wide polygons**: Vertical strip decomposition (horizontal cutting)
-- **Tall polygons**: Horizontal strip decomposition (vertical cutting)
-- **Square-like polygons**: Mixed grid-based decomposition

-### 3. Strip Generation
-- Calculates optimal strip width/height based on target aspect ratio
-- Creates rectangular strips that intersect with the original polygon
-- Generates valid Shapely polygons from intersections

-### 4. Intelligent Merging
+### 3. Intelligent Merging
-- Builds adjacency graph of decomposed rectangles
-- Identifies merge groups using breadth-first search
-- Merges adjacent rectangles that maintain rectangular properties
+- After initial cutting, merge adjacent shapes that together approximate rectangular forms
+- Implemented through `_merge_adjacent_rectangles()` method

-### 5. Vertex Preservation
+### 4. Vertex Preservation
-- Filters decomposed polygons to preserve original vertices
+- For each divided rectangular region, preserve only vertices that originate from the original mesh
-- Maintains geometric accuracy by keeping vertices close to original faces
+- Maintains geometric fidelity with the source data
-- Uses convex hull computation for final polygon generation

 ## Configuration Parameters

 ### Key Settings